 Once you get to these peaks surrounding a lake near Aspen, you’ll probably have a feeling of déjà vu.
 No you haven’t been here before, but these two fourteeners are arguably the most photographed mountains in North America – and for good reason.
+This spot is one of the most famously known for its Colorado fall colors.
 It’s breathtaking any time of year, but the changing leaves make the view even more perfect.

 Peak to Peak Scenic and Historic Byway

 This historic road is the oldest scenic byway in Colorado dating back to the early 1900s.
 It starts in Estes Park, then it loops through some amazing scenery in the mountains for about 55 miles before hooking up with Interstate 70.
 It’s an easy trip from Denver, and a great loop to make in the autumn.